-You need a name – what is called a domain name.
+You need a domain name.
 Something that ends in .com or .net or .info or .co.uk or maybe .ly or .me

 There are lots of domain name options.
 Some of them aren’t available to you.
 For example, you have to be the UK government to have a domain that ends in .gov.uk

-Some people get confused and think that the domain name is the website.
+Some people think that the domain name is the website.
 But it isn’t – it’s just the name.

 OK.
 Time for a checklist.
 You need a web hosting company and you need a domain name that has been registered with a domain registrar.